Sanskar1308/TODO/README.md

 - Anyone can create a todo
 - Anyone can see their exsiting todos
-- Anypne can mark a todo as done
+- Anyone can mark a todo as done